BRCAChallenge/brca-exchange/pipeline/luigi/README.md

 ## Instructions

-To run, you must first install Luigi `pip install luigi` and make sure that all dependencies of the pipeline directory are properly installed.
+To run, you must first install Luigi: `pip install luigi`.

+Also, make sure that all dependencies of the pipeline directory are properly installed.

 Username and password are required to download files from BIC.
-U/P can be found in /hive/groups/cgl/brca/phase1/data/bic/account.txt at UCSC.
+They can be found in `/hive/groups/cgl/brca/phase1/data/bic/account.txt` at UCSC.

-To execute, navigate to brca-exchange/pipeline/luigi and run `python -m luigi --module ConvertLatestClinvarToVCF RunAll --u {username} --p {password} --local-scheduler`.
+To execute, navigate to `brca-exchange/pipeline/luigi` and run `python -m luigi --module CompileVCFFiles RunAll --u {username} --p {password} --local-scheduler`.